Frequently Asked Questions

 Q9: How does the existing Welsh Baccalaureate and Skills Challenge Certificate (SCC) align with any proposed new qualifications?

 The new curriculum is an important shift in education, however many pieces of the jigsaw are not yet in place with some important decisions yet to come.
-We are currently looking at how the design of the Skills Challenge Certificate could be improved.
-We will consider the outcome of that work in the light of any changes we propose to support the new curriculum.
+Our first consultation provided valuable feedback on how the SCC could be improved.
+We will take this feedback into account when considering how the SCC fits into the overall qualifications offer for 16-year-old learners.
 We are taking an open and consultative approach to our review of qualifications.
 The views of all interested stakeholders will contribute to the process.
 We welcome any thoughts, or comments you may have on the opportunities and challenges that lie ahead.